 Some of the quality mentors I got to meet was;

 Chris had a session with Guy Kawasaki on Google+ for business.
 G+ will become an important player in the Social Media sphere.
 Google+ has now officially released their business model.
-This will make impact on upcoming articles and Social Networking strategies.
+This will make an impact on upcoming articles and Social Networking strategies.

 Michael and Amy focused on growth strategies, both provided elements from their books.
 Michael provided us with some ideas on how to launch Social Media Strategies to rapidly grow our business.
 Amy provided us with a great workshop on How to Create a successful Facebook Page to increase authority, collecting hot leads, and drive quality traffic to your blog.
 Both these session provided great value that we can apply into Hotel settings.

 Sonia Simone and Chris Garrett gave us some insight on the difference between a Tribe and a business.
-This was a interesting keynote session.
+This was an interesting keynote session.
 Chris was one of my first blog mentors and I was participating in his Authority Blogger Forum, and I have his brilliant Authority Blogger program.
 One of the fun things Chris shared with us was that he told us that if you don’t get hate emails, you’re not trying hard enough.
 Sonia brought us great points on building a tribe is based on your passion and how you frame this passion.

-Of course I got to meet some of the creative Travel and Tourism minds.
+Of course, I got to meet some of the creative Travel and Tourism minds.
 Thanks to Sheila Scarborough and Becky McGray from Tourism Currents for making this a special event.
 And it was great to meet one of my friends from the Hotel Family – Toni Jacaruso.

-This is where we really get a backstage pass to new trends, new ideas and inspirations and discover what engagement is really about.
+This is where we really get a backstage pass to new trends, new ideas, and inspirations and discover what engagement is really about.

-Personally I missed some of this feeling this year in Los Angeles.
+Personally, I missed some of this feeling this year in Los Angeles.
 Though it was a really great event, and I am really happy been in LA I missed the WoW experience this year.

-Challenges is just opportunities in disguise.
+Challenges are just opportunities in disguise.
 This was a new experience for all of us.
 And the great Blog World and New Media Expo team I know encourage constructive feedback.
 The lineup of speakers was really great.